pheara/pheara.github.io/content/post/distraction_tactics.md

 title = "Distraction Tatics"
 keywords = []
 tags = ["Game Design"]
++++

-+++For this week’s challenge Felix Ledóchowski and I designed this rather simple joke-game that toys with the notion of the chain-mail-bikini and sexualising tropes in video-games.
+For this week’s challenge Felix Ledóchowski and I designed this rather simple joke-game that toys with the notion of the chain-mail-bikini and sexualising tropes in video-games.
 It’s strongly inspired by the Oglaf _strips_ (\*snicker\*) [“New Model Army”](http://oglaf.com/newmodelarmy/).

 ![](/media/distraction_tactics/fetish_orcs-1.png)